-According to a recent study, 79% of B2B buyers said there are 1-6 people involved in the purchase process.
+According to a study, 79% of B2B buyers said there are 1-6 people involved in the purchase process.
 Hence, the decision-making process is longer and more tedious.

-This is a clear contrast with B2C buyer’s journey, where the buyer is often an individual and the purchase decision is faster.
+This is a clear contrast with the B2C buyer’s journey, where the buyer is often an individual and the purchase decision is faster.

 These deals can take a lot longer to develop.
 But when they do, you often make a lot more money on each sale.

 This also means that, as compared to B2C companies, you can be more choosy and afford to pay more to acquire each B2B lead.
 You want to make sure they’ll be the right fit for your business.

-That means you need a much, much slower ramp from attention to interest to purchase.
+That means you need a much slower ramp from attention to interest to purchase.
 You have to break down your B2B marketing and sales strategy into bite-sized chunks that can be consumed over the course of a few months.

 On the surface, it seems like B2B decision-making would be more logical, while B2C is more emotional.
 However, that’s not the case.